 Health and hospitalization, workers' compensation and life insurance coverage are provided through the City of Pembroke Pines, and the City, in turn, charges the School for this coverage.
-The School maintains its insurance as an additional named insured on the aggregate insurance policies purchased for all of the City's Charter Schools for general liability, automotive liability, basic and catastrophic student accident, and property and flood coverage through purchased commercial insurance with minimum deductibles for each line of coverage.
+The School maintains its insurance as an additional named insured on the aggregate insurance policies purchased for all of the City's Charter Schools for general liability, automotive liability, basic and catastrophic student accident, school leaders errors and omissions, and property and flood coverage through purchased commercial insurance with minimum deductibles for each line of coverage.
 Settled claims resulting from these risks have not exceeded commercial coverage in the past two years.